gmck/NavigationGraph8Net8/README.md

 Readme for NavigationGraph8Net8 - 4 October, 2023.

+Update:

+I've now added a proguard.cfg file with the two lines below to the project and can confirm the release build now runs without generating the exception.

+Original:

 Added a click listener to the button in the MaterialWidgetsFragment to demonstrate a crash when built as a Release version.
 It doesn't crash when built as a Debug version and the click event works as the code suggests.

 The exception is java.lang.ClassNotFoundException: android.view.View_IOnClickListenerImplementor as reported in issue #8337.
 I suspect it can be fixed by adding the following to a proguard.cfg

+The second line is not required, but in my app it also had an ItemLongClick event handler that also crashed with a similar excpetion in the release build.
+The second line fixed that crash.
 ```
 -keep class android.view.View_IOnClickListenerImplementor
 -keep class android.view.View_IOnLongClickListenerImplementor